drago-ex/database/readme.md

 ```
 extensions:

-	# connect to database with dibi
+	# Connect to database with dibi.
 	dibi: Dibi\Bridges\Nette\DibiExtension22

-# credentials to the database
+# Credentials to the database.
 dibi:
 	host:
 	driver: